 If you work with teams, much of your day is likely spent trying to make sure that relationships at work run smoothly.
 The hope is that you will be about to navigate your workday in a way that makes it unnecessary to create tension or have difficult conversations.
 Surely, most of your conversation at work is benign and the work discussions you need to have are usually pretty productive without being stressful, however, there are those conversations that are very difficult to have.

 Sometimes these difficult conversations at your work are impossible to avoid.
-When you do have the need to address something that could potentially create strife at work, you’ll want to have a strategy to use to approach your coworker with the right attitude and in a way that will potentially leave your relationship as strong as it ever was.
+When you do need to address something that could potentially create strife at work, you’ll want to have a strategy to use to approach your coworker with the right attitude and in a way that will potentially leave your relationship as strong as it ever was.

 From telling your boss you’re too sick to come into work to tell a coworker you don’t have time to help them out with a project, here are some Do’s and Don’ts to think about when facing those difficult conversations at work: